NEUROSCIENCE UNDERGRADUATE SOCIETY (NUS)

 Seminar, one hour; fieldwork, three hours.
 Limited to juniors/seniors.
 Course to be supervised by faculty and teaching assistant advisers.
 Project Brainstorm is K-12 science education outreach program of Brain Research Institute (BRI) and Neuroscience Ph.D. and undergraduate programs that stimulates interest in science for children and young adults in grades K-12 by providing hands-on learning experiences that emphasize function and importance of brain.
 Students are expected to prepare age-appropriate lesson plans to be used in Project Brainstorm classroom visits.
 Students meet on regular basis with supervisors and provide periodic reports of their experience.
 May not be applied toward major requirements.
 May be repeated twice for credit.
 P/NP grading.

 Interaxon is a student group that was founded in 2006 by a student (Shanna Fang) right after she took one of the first Project Brainstorm courses we taught.
 She found Project Brainstorm so useful that she decided to create an independent student group to get even more undergraduates involved in disseminating neuroscience to school aged children.
 The BRI has supported Interaxon both logistically (giving them access to our brains, models and other didactic material) as well as financially (giving them small pots of money to fund certain activities like a yearly science poster day that they host here at UCLA for kids from local schools).
 As an informal extension of Project Brainstorm, they have greatly expanded the outreach capabilities of the BRI, with school visits every week of the fall, winter and spring quarters (as opposed to the 3-4 school visits that Project Brainstorm has during the winter and spring quarters).
 You can find all the information on Interaxon (their calendar of activities, deadlines and instructions on how students can sign up to participate in their activities) on their web page.
-Julia Chornak is the current student president of Interaxon.
+Laila Khorasani and Jakob von Morgenland are the current co-student presidents of Interaxon.

 HIGH SCHOOL DRUG EDUCATION OUTREACH